-Kelly Block was first elected to the House of Commons representing the riding of Saskatoon-Rosetown-Biggar on October 14, 2008 and re-elected on May 2, 2011.
+Kelly Block was first elected to the House of Commons representing the riding of Saskatoon-Rosetown-Biggar on October 14, 2008 and was re-elected on May 2, 2011.
 She was elected as the MP for the newly created riding of Carlton Trail-Eagle Creek in 2015 and again in 2019.

 In 2010, she was voted the ‘Rising Star’ by her colleagues in the Maclean’s annual Parliamentarian of the Year Awards.

-Kelly also served as the Chair of the Saskatchewan Conservative Caucus between 2011 and 2013.
+Kelly served as the Chair of the Saskatchewan Conservative Caucus between 2011 and 2013.

-In September of 2013, the Prime Minister appointed Kelly to serve as the Parliamentary Secretary to the Minister of Natural Resources.
+In September of 2013, Prime Minister Stephen Harper appointed Kelly to serve as the Parliamentary Secretary to the Minister of Natural Resources.
 As Parliamentary Secretary, Kelly played an important legislative role in overseeing the passing of the Offshore Health and Safety Act, the Energy Safety and Security Act, and the Pipeline Safety Act.

-In 2017, Kelly was named Co-Chair of CANFoRB, the Canadian Branch of the International Panel of Parliamentarians for Freedom of Religion and Belief (IPPFoRB).
+Since 2017, Kelly has served as Co-Chair of CANFoRB, the Canadian branch of the International Panel of Parliamentarians for Freedom of Religion and Belief (IPPFoRB).

-Kelly and her husband Milton currently reside in Warman, Saskatchewan.
-They have four married children and ten grandchildren.
+Kelly and her husband Milton have four children, all of whom are married, and eleven grandchildren.